Can You Use Exterior Paint Inside a House? — Understanding the Differences Between Using Interior and Exterior Paint Indoors

 Table of Contents

-can i use exterior paint on interior walls
+can you use exterior paint inside your home

 Exterior Paint vs. Interior Paint — What Is the Difference?

-The names of the paint types themselves clue us into the most obvious difference — one is used outside while the other is used inside.
-But the differences don’t stop there.
+The names of the paint types themselves clue us into the most obvious difference—one is used outside while the other is used inside.
+That makes enough sense, but why differentiate?
+Unless Big Paint is just trying to make an extra profit by having people buy more products.

-To know whether you should choose interior or exterior paint for the particular parts of your home, pay careful attention to the following:
+To know whether you should choose interior or exterior paint for particular parts of your home, consider the following differences between the two:

-• Intention Indoor paints are intended to be used indoors, where washing and scrubbing of walls are done often.
-Exterior paint, on the other hand, is intended to minimize damage from the outdoor elements where regular cleaning and scrubbing aren’t necessary.
+• Intention: Indoor paints are intended for use indoors, where walls are often scuffed, dirtied, and washed.
+On the other hand, exterior paint is intended to minimize damage from the outdoor elements, where regular cleaning and scrubbing aren’t necessary.

-• Performance – In the end, both interior and exterior paints can be expected to perform in a particular way.
-Interior paint used outdoors will not resist mold and mildew and damage from the sun, and at the same time, exterior paint indoors leaves behind strong fumes that can be dangerous to inhale.
+• Performance: Both interior and exterior paints can be expected to perform in a particular way.
+Interior paint used outdoors will not resist mold, mildew, or sun damage, while exterior paint used indoors leaves behind strong fumes that may be dangerous to inhale.

-To make sure your paint does what you want it to do, stick to the right paint for its intended purpose.
+To make sure your paint does what you want it to do, stick to the right paint for its intended purpose or have the professionals at Two Brothers Painting help!

 Expanding on Exterior Paint: Typical Characteristics

-There are many parts to the exterior of the home, and when choosing the right type of exterior paint, consider that you may be using it to paint:
+There are many parts to the exterior of a home, and when choosing the right type of exterior paint, consider that you may be using it to paint:

 Certain characteristics make exterior paint the ideal paint to use for all of those areas of a home’s exterior.
 Weather conditions can give your home’s exterior a beating, and that’s why exterior paint is designed with higher solids to resist: